-The following day, your journey begins with a 4-minute walk to the nearest suburban SBahn station to take a 4-minute ride to Munich’s OstBahnhof in time for the lunchtime Eurocity departure towards Ljubljana and Zagreb.
+The following day, your journey begins with a short walk to the nearest suburban SBahn station for the 4-minute ride to Munich’s OstBahnhof in time for the lunchtime Eurocity departure towards Ljubljana and Zagreb.

-From Munich, you are treated to 4 and a half hours of scenery on a series of historic railways all the way to Slovenia.
-Leaving the Munich suburbs behind, you join the Bavarian Maximilian’s Railway, opened in 1840 for the Royal Bavarian State Railway and named after King Maximilian II of Bavaria.
-The line crosses a patchwork of fields and passes the ancient Ebersberg forests on the left of the train on the approach to Rosenheim.
+You are treated to 4-and-a-half hours of picturesque scenery on a series of historic railways, starting with the Bavarian Maximilian’s Railway, opened in 1840 and named after King Maximilian II of Bavaria.
+The line crosses a patchwork of fields and passes the ancient Ebersberg Forests.

-Turning east from Rosenheim, the next hour of scenery to Salzburg is more interesting, crossing the River Inn then a few minutes later passing along the northern shore of Lake Simssee, crossing more farmland and forest then cutting through the Kendlmühl-Filz marshlands with views across to the pine-cloaked Chiemgau Alps on the right of the train.
+The next hour-long stretch of scenery to Salzburg is more interesting, crossing the River Inn then, a few minutes later, passing along the northern shore of Lake Simssee, before passing through more farmland and forest.
+This is followed by a section of marshland with views towards the pine-cloaked Chiemgau Alps.
 These mountains accompany you almost as far as the Salzach River which forms the border with Austria.
 Shortly after crossing the border, the train rolls into Salzburg’s Hauptbahnhof.

 From Salzburg, you follow the Salzburg-Tyrol railway, commissioned in the 1870s for Emperor Franz Joseph II.
-Heading due south from Salzburg, the train follows the course of the Salzach River between Bavaria’s Berchtesgadener mountains to the right of the train and Austria’s Salzkammergut mountains to the left.
+Heading due south from Mozart's city, the train follows the course of the Salzach River between Bavaria’s Berchtesgadener Mountains on the right of the train and Austria’s Salzkammergut Mountains on the left.

-You arrive in Villach in the late afternoon for a 40 minute transfer across the border to The Lakes and Julian Alps
+You arrive in Villach in the late afternoon for a 40-minute transfer across the border to The Lakes & Julian Alps